 We believe an important space in the Nuclear abolition discourse has been opened by the coming into force of the landmark Treaty for The Prohibition of Nuclear Weapons on January 22, 2021.
-The opening has been further widened by the evident increase in risk from the egregious behavior of the Trump administration with respect to all things nuclear weapons related, beginning with then candidate Trump’s question to a foreign policy advisor in 2016, “If we have these weapons, why can’t we use them?”
+The opening has been further widened by the evident increase in risk from military escalations worldwide, many of them directly resulting from the harmful U.S. foreign policy of “full spectrum dominance.”

 We choose to begin the campaign with what we judge to be the most achievable public policy: a congressional resolution coupled with a presidential statement that the United States will never be a “First Strike” or First Use country.

 On the campaign trail, President Biden stated on more than one occasion that he would be the first president in US history to make that policy statement.
 And there is more than one bill in Congress addressing this.
 So, this seems a very real possibility in the near term.
 Read our full campaign statement on our blog. >>

 People created nuclear weapons and designed the systems governing their use — and people can work to eliminate them.

 As residents of, by far, the biggest military power in the world, we must continually press our leaders to take the actions necessary to ensure nuclear weapons are never used again, and to negotiate in good faith the global elimination of these most devastating weapons of mass destruction.